kipters/pokespeare/README.md

 returning a random description among the ones for that species.
 Its activation filter can be changed from Configuration.
 It's currently set to enabled for 50% of requests.

+## Logging

+The project uses Serilog.
+Human-readable logs are output when running in `Development`.
+Otherwise, JSON-serialized structured logs are used.